bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive sites adapt to the width at specific breakpoints, whereas fully responsive sites respond to the width at any point.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first uses min-width media queries and desktop uses max-width media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets 1 rem equal to 10 pixels.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe it as CSS on steroids because it provides a lot of functionality not  currently available in CSS.
+It lets you use variables, nesting, imports, functions, and mixins.
+This allows you to write concise and maintainable code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept thus far is probably mixins.
+Most troubling concept for me is namespaces, and why you would need to use them, especially if all you're mixins are in a single file named mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.